IgniparousTempest/IgniparousTempest.github.io/_posts/2018-02-12-Raspberry-Pi-Mini-Marquee.md

 rm -rf rpi-mini-marquee
 {% endhighlight %}

-The tool will be run automatically, but you can also access it by typing {% highlight bash %}rpi-mini-marquee{% endhighlight %} on the command line.
+The tool will be run automatically, but you can also access it by typing `rpi-mini-marquee` on the command line.

 You are now done.